CollegeBoreal/INF1083-200-19A-01/4.DML/Corrections/README.md

 ```
 mysql: [Warning] Using a password on the command line interface can be insecure.
 mysql: [Warning] Using a password on the command line interface can be insecure.
-ERROR 1366 (HY000) at line 8: Incorrect integer value: 'maintenance' for column 'solution' at row 1
+ERROR 1265 (01000) at line 15: Data truncated for column 'Date' at row 1
 ```
 ###  =[END]============== Exécution du script 300106918 ===============
 \n## Etudiant 300107361
 ###  =[BEGIN]============== Exécution du script 300107361 ===============
 ```
 mysql: [Warning] Using a password on the command line interface can be insecure.
+ERROR 1050 (42S01) at line 13: Table 'SERVICES_OFFERED' already exists
 mysql: [Warning] Using a password on the command line interface can be insecure.
 ERROR 1364 (HY000) at line 8: Field 'origin' doesn't have a default value
 ```